 - Draw a simple map – By design, the game does not come with a map.
 The idea is of course that the students should be able to get the information they need from the text and that including a map is therefore, in a sense, cheating.
 However, to make sure that your students follow along, drawing a map as you play can be very helpful.
 It shows where you have been, what options might be available that they haven’t tried yet and so on.
-A map is also great for keeping track of relative directions (left, right and so on), which can be confusing.
+A map is also great for keeping track of relative directions (left, right and so on), which can be confusing otherwise.
 To engage students, ask them to draw the map.
 Here are some examples of student maps from various games.

-- Draw a pictures of objects and act out situations – The game contains no pictures for the same reason it doesn’t have a map, but again, drawing can help students understand what’s going on.
+- Draw pictures of objects and act out situations – The game contains no pictures for the same reason it doesn’t have a map, but again, drawing can help students understand what’s going on.
 If explaining in Chinese doesn’t work, drawing can make a situation clear without resorting to English.
 Props and acting have the same effect.

 Making choices as a group

 The comprehension part of playing Escape! is not magical by any means; like I said, it’s more or less like any reading or listening activity.
 After the students have understood the information presented to them, the real fun begins!

-Since you’re playing with your students as a group, they need to make a group decision about how to proceed.
+Since you’re playing with your students as a group, they need to make a collective decision about how to proceed.
 This is where communicative language learning takes place.
 In a small group, everybody can discuss together and present their thoughts about how to proceed.
 In a bigger group, you could consider dividing the students into smaller groups to discuss particularly crucial decisions in the game before reconvening.
 Prompt them not only to say which choice they prefer, but also why they think that’s the best option.

 Here’s what it might sound like: